w3c/wai-selecting-eval-tools/content/index.md

 The scope of what the evaluation tool can automatically test varies depending on the tool.
 Some tools check a single page, while others check entire groups of related pages.
 Some can also access password-restricted content.

 * **Operating system**<br>
-Some tools only work on specific operating systems like Windows, MacOS, Linux, Andriod, iOS.
+Some tools only work on specific operating systems like Windows, MacOS, Linux, Android, iOS.

 * **Browser**<br>
 Sometimes, tools only work in specific browsers like in Chrome, Edge, Safari, Firefox, etc.